Journal

 So What (Why Should You Care)

-52 automated code-review sessions across projects reflects a day of maintenance and debugging rather than major feature development.
+76 automated code-review sessions across three projects (autosearch: 31, internal audit pipeline: 24, jobs-apply: 21) reflects a day of maintenance and debugging rather than major feature development: smaller session counts per project suggest targeted fixes rather than broad changes.

 What’s Next